Managed SVN Hosting

 As long as you have access to the settings of your DNS server, which contains the zone of your desired domain, using your own domain is not a problem.

-To do this, simply enter your desired domain in the customer center and then add a CName record to your DNS server that points to the standard domain of the hosting.
+To do this, enter your desired domain in the customer center and then add a CNAME record to your DNS server that points to the standard domain of the hosting.

 For example, if you want to use your domain svn.xyz-my-domain.de instead of saas01234.saas-secure.com: